annanda/emotion_detection_for_children_with_asd/README.md

 An end-to-end multimodal system to classify emotion zones.
 It supports three different type of input modalities, i.e. video, audio and physiological signals.

 This system does not extract features from raw files, the user needs to provide a dataset of extracted features.
+The other system ```features extraction``` does the part of extracting features, generating an output to be used as input by this system.

 The system supports any combination of features and inputs listed below.

-## Modalities of input
+### Modalities of input
 - video
 - audio
 - physio

-## Visual features list
+### Visual features list
 - AU
 - appearance
 - BoVW